Jonathan Jeffers is a Senior Lecturer in the Medical Engineering Section of the Department of Mechanical Engineering.

 Prior to joining Imperial, Jonathan worked for 4 years at Finsbury Orthopaedics where he was part of the team that CE marked several new imlants including the DeltaMotion ceramic total hip replacement and the DeltaSurf ceramic hip resurfacing.
 More recently he was part of the team that designed the Embody H1 ceramic on ceramic hip resurfacing that started its clinical trial in 2017.

 Jonathan studied for his PhD at the University of Southampton where he is a visiting research fellow and has a Mechanical Engineering degree from Trinity College, Dublin.
-He currently holds an EPSRC early career fellowship and was recently invited to sit on the Research Sub-committee of the National Joint Registry for England and Wales.
+He currently holds an EPSRC early career fellowship and in 2017 was invided to join the Board of Directors of the International Society for Technology in Arthroplasty.

-et al., Additive manufactured push-fit implant fixation with screw-strength pull out, Journal of Orthopaedic Research, ISSN:0736-0266
+et al., 2017, Additive manufactured push-fit implant fixation with screw-strength pull out., J Orthop Res

 et al., 2017, The influence of laser parameters and scanning strategies on the mechanical properties of a stochastic porous material, Materials & Design, Vol:131, ISSN:0264-1275, Pages:498-508